Houston Non-Compete Agreement Attorneys

 - Be reasonable in geographic area

-If a court deems any of these elements to be broader than necessary to protect the interests of the business, the court can reform or nullify the agreement.
+If a court deems any of these elements broader than necessary to protect the interests of the business, the court is required to reform or nullify the agreement.
 The attorneys of Hendershot Cowart P.C. can advise you on reasonable limitations for your specific industry.
 We can also identify which elements can be challenged should you seek to get out of a non-compete agreement.

-A common method of seeking relief in the face of competitive harm or employee restriction in non-compete disputes is to seek a temporary injunction (TI) or temporary restraining order (TRO).
-This will allow the injured party time to construct a defense and also stops the potentially injurious activity – that's why it is critical to act quickly.
-Constructing a thorough defense can involve gathering evidence, witness testimony, and relevant documentation.
+A common method of seeking relief in the face of competitive harm is to file a lawsuit and seek a temporary restraining order (TRO), followed by a temporary injunction.
+This will allow the employer time to construct their case, and it stops the potentially injurious activity – another reason it is critical to act quickly.

-- The petitioner has a right to the relief
+- The employer has a probable right to the relief sought; and

-- There exists a probably, imminent, and irreparable potential for damages
+- There is a probable, imminent, and irreparable potential for harm with no adequate remedy at law.

 Because physician non-compete agreements can impact doctor-patient relationships, Texas law has special requirements above and beyond the elements of an executive non-compete agreement.